github/safe-settings/README.md

   # Either `true` to enable the wiki for this repository, `false` to disable it.
   has_wiki: true

-  # Either `true` to enable downloads for this repository, `false` to disable them.
-  has_downloads: true

   # The default branch for this repository.
   default_branch: main-enterprise